 \subsection{Different Resolution and Scale Factor (SF)}

-In this work, by default we followed previous works to use the setup of 4$\times$ SR at $256\times256$.
+In this work, by default we follow previous works to use the setup of 4$\times$ SR at $256\times256$.
 We also test $\text{SF}=8$ on $256\times256$ and $\text{SF}=4\&8$ on 512-resolution FFHQ, the results are shown in \cref{table:resolution_SF}.
-All models were trained for 30k iterations ($\text{bs}=32$) and distilled for 10k iterations ($\text{bs}=16$).
+All models are trained for 30k iterations ($\text{bs}=32$) and distilled for 10k iterations ($\text{bs}=16$).
 We visualize $8\times$ and $4\times$ reconstruction of teacher and student in \cref{fig:supp_512}.